codeforamerica/bizport/docs/EDITING.md

  1. Numbered Item 2
  1. Numbered Item 3

+Note that your items will magically be numbered in order if you just put `1.` in front of all of them!

 ### CMS "Tag" Content

 Certain sections of content like links, maps, and contact buttons are more complex than simple text, and cannot be expressed with Markdown.

 ## CMS Content Tags